Peter Todd

 Peter Todd (born 1962) is a Canadian professor and academic administrator.
-He was the dean of McGill University's Desautels Faculty of Management from 2005 to 2014.
-From July 2015 to October 2020, he has served as the director of HEC Paris.
+He has served as the Dean of the Imperial Business School at Imperial College, London since September 2024.
+From July 2015 to October 2020, he served as the director of HEC Paris, and was the dean of McGill University's Desautels Faculty of Management from 2005 to 2014.

-Early life
+Early life and education

 Peter Todd was born in 1962 in Canada.
 He graduated from McGill University, where he earned a bachelor's degree in commerce, finance and information systems.
 He subsequently earned a PhD in business administration from the Sauder School of Business at the University of British Columbia.

 Career

 Todd was a professor of business administration at Queen's University from 1989 to 1997.
 He was a professor and associate dean at the University of Houston's Bauer College of Business from 1997 to 2001, and associate dean of graduate programs at the University of Virginia's McIntire School of Commerce from 2002 to 2005.
 He returned to his alma mater, McGill University, in 2005, where he served as the dean of its Desautels Faculty of Management until 2014.
 During his tenure, he led a $75 million fundraising campaign.

 Todd succeeded Bernard Ramanantsoa as the dean of HEC Paris in July 2015.
-Under his leadership, he has expanded the partnership with the University of Paris-Saclay.
+Under his leadership, he expanded the partnership with the University of Paris-Saclay.
+After being diagnosed with a brain tumor, Todd announced in October of 2020 that he would step down from his job to focus more fully on a recovery.

+Todd became Dean of the Imperial Business School at Imperial College, London in September 2024.